 service bulletins, forward schedules of change, Switching Service Requests and Switching Incidents that were raised by (or have been identified as affecting) the Market Participant which they represent.

-Switching Data Service Providers will be able to access the Switching Service Management System to undertake agreed manual processes or workarounds and provide reporting updates.

 The Switching Service Desk will be able to setup new Switching Portal Users and update knowledge articles and bulletins.

 Undertakings by Switching Portal Users